 Lady Hyegyeong became pregnant and had her first son at the age of 16.
 However, he died 2 years later.
 That same year, she bore her second son, who would later become King Jeongjo.
 By age 21, she had two daughters, Princess Chongyon (1754) and Princess Chongson (1756).

-Between the years of 1752-1753, Lady Hyegyeong mentions in her memoirs that Crown Prince Sado showed signs of illness and that people started to show concern for his health.
+Between the years of 1752 to 1753, Lady Hyegyeong mentions in her memoirs that Crown Prince Sado showed signs of illness and that people started to show concern for his health.

-She described her life in the royal palace as very lonely and that she made sure to follow all the rules of the palace.
+She described her life in the royal palace as very lonely and she made sure to follow all the rules of the palace.
 In the years leading up to 1762, many deaths and diseases came and went through the royal palace.
 Unfortunately, Prince Sado's symptoms had also worsened.
-He ended up being stripped from his titles and executed.
-Lady Hyegyeong tried to kill herself but those around her took the knife from her hand.
-After that incident, she didn't dare to commit suicide again for the sake of her son, the Grand Heir.
+He ended up being stripped of his titles and executed.
+Lady Hyegyeong tried to kill herself, but those around her took the knife from her hand.
+After that incident, she didn't dare commit suicide again for the sake of her son, the Grand Heir.

 The day Crown Prince Sado was stripped of his titles made him a commoner which made Lady Hyegyeong, the Grand Heir, and other members of his family commoners as well.
 Because of this, they were sent to her father's house since they could no longer stay in the palace.

-After Sado's death 8 days later, he was given the title of Crown Prince again and his family was able to return to the palace.
+After Sado's death eight days later, he was given the title of Crown Prince again, and his family was able to return to the palace.

 Memoirs of Lady HyeGyong